uCiC-app/slate/source/includes/_comments.md

 This endpoint creates a comment for:

+- a card/media item
 - an event room
 - as a reply to an existing comment
 - an external media

-When using it, the POST body specifies the target item being commented on with the `itemType` field (supports `event`, `comment`, `extMedia`) and the identifier of the target item with the `itemId` field.
+When using it, the POST body specifies the target item being commented on with the `itemType` field (supports `event`, `comment`, `extMedia`, `card`) and the identifier of the target item with the `itemId` field.

+See the [Supported Entites table](https://ucic-app.github.io/ucic-docs/#get-comments-for-an-arbitrary-entity) below for more details about which id to use with each itemType.

+**Note:** the itemTypes `card` and `media` are interchangeable.
+Also note that when using `media`, the returned json for the created comment will have an itemType of `card`.

 ### HTTP Request